 - 1 cup coffee beans - roasted

-- 1 cup dark chocolate - in pieces
+- 1 cup dark chocolate - broken into pieces

 Instructions

-- In a double boiler (or a metal bowl placed over a pot of simmering water), melt chocolate until very creamy.
+- In a double boiler (or in a metal bowl placed over a pot of simmering water), melt the chocolate bar chunks until smooth and creamy.
 Turn off the heat.

-- Add coffee beans and stir until completely coated.
+- Add the coffee beans to the melted chocolate and stir until completely coated.

-- Scoop them up with a small spoon, allowing excess chocolate to drip off, and place them on waxed paper (try to place them individually, but if some stick that's not a big problem).
+- Scoop the coffee beans up with a small spoon, allowing excess chocolate to drip off.
+Place them on waxed paper (try to place them individually, but if some stick together that's not a big problem).

-- Let them cool.
+- Let them cool and set.
 It will take about 1-2 hours, depending on room temperature.
 Once the chocolate is solid, break apart any big chunks.

 - Serve & enjoy!